 Increasingly, more and more organizations are digging into their data to uncover new insights and make better-informed decisions.
 But building out your EHS reporting process from the ground-up can seem daunting.
 With so much data available, where do you start?
-Which KPIs are most important to track?
+Which safety KPI is most important to track?
 Consider this post a primer on the five safety metrics your EHS department should be reporting on each month.

 1. Incidents and Near Misses

 Historically, many organizations have focused the majority of their EHS reporting on lagging indicators, like incidents and near misses – which is a great starting point.
 Measuring these kinds of lagging indicators tell us how we’ve been performing and provide a solid foundation to build upon.
 Once you’ve established your baseline performance level, you can then consider putting controls in place to improve these key safety metrics.

 While lagging indicators like incidents and near misses can show us how we’ve performed in the past, they can’t provide us with much insight into future risks we need to be aware of.
 To build a world-class EHS program, it’s essential to shift your reporting focus to leading indicators – starting with the number of inspections and audits completed on your job sites on a monthly basis.
 To collect good quality data, make sure all of your employees are aware from day one of potentially unsafe conditions and conduct formal training sessions that cover how to complete inspections and hazard assessments.

 Related: How to Use Leading Indicators to Scale Your Safety Program and Amplify Your Safety Culture